1998 United States Capitol shooting: Perpetrator

 Weston was diagnosed with paranoid schizophrenia six years before the shooting and spent fifty-three days in a mental hospital after threatening a Montana resident.
 He was released after testing as no danger to himself or anyone else.
 Two years before the shooting in July 1996, Weston bought a new suit and set off on a cross-country trip to visit the headquarters of the Central Intelligence Agency (CIA) in McLean, Virginia.
 He said his operative name was "The Moon" and claimed he had important information for the Director of the CIA.
 He was taken to a small conference room at the facility and interviewed for 50 minutes, recorded on videotape.
+During the session, he purported to have been a subject of human cloning, to have intel on a secret government surveillance operation, and to have insider information regarding personal relations between John F. Kennedy and then-president Bill Clinton.
+Weston was not detained as such claims did not imply violence towards the president.
 He then left the facility.

 Eighteen months before the shooting, he moved back to Valmeyer from Montana.
 Once home, he was known to compulsively hack at trees that filled his backyard following the Mississippi River floods of 1993.
 There was so much downed timber on his family's homestead that his father had to ask him to stop cutting down trees.
 Two days before the Capitol shooting, at his grandmother's insistence to do something about nearby cats which were becoming a nuisance, Weston shot and killed 14 cats with a single-barreled shotgun, leaving several in a bucket and burying the rest.
+The weapon used in the attack was a 29-year-old (made in 1969) .38-caliber Smith & Wesson six-shot revolver that Weston stole from his father in Illinois.

 Following the Capitol shooting, Weston was transferred to a psychiatric center at Butner Federal Correctional Institution in Butner, North Carolina.
 In an interview with a court-appointed psychiatrist, he explained that he stormed the Capitol to prevent the United States from being annihilated by disease and legions of cannibals.

 One contentious issue of Weston's incarceration was that of forced medication.
 He had refused to take any medications voluntarily, so in May 2001, a federal judge authorized doctors to treat Weston involuntarily.
 A panel from a federal appeals court ruled in July 2001 that Weston could be forced to take the drugs, which he was then forced to do for 120 days.
 He remains in the civil commitment indefinitely.